metaleap/zentient/zdbg-vsc/proto/readme.md

 	// The index of the first frame to return; if omitted frames start at 0.
 	StartFrame int `json:"startFrame,omitempty"`

+	// The maximum number of frames to return.
+If levels is not specified or 0, all frames are returned.
+	Levels int `json:"levels,omitempty"`
 } // struct StackTraceArguments

 ```